AnaHill/AnaHill.github.io/academic.md

 These are projects I’m actively working on—whether they’ll ever be *truly* finished is another story! 🤓 I also 📝 [**started blogging**](https://anahill.github.io/blog/ "my blog page"), and these will likely be my first topics.
 Stay tuned! ✍️

 <strong><big> How to use GitHub </big></strong>
 - Sharing my tips & tricks how to set up GitHub Pages in my [**blog page**](https://anahill.github.io/blog/ "my blog page").
-For example, how to make portfolio page, start blogging, or how to list your academic publications
+For example, how to make portfolio page, start blogging, or how to list your academic publications.

 <strong><big> My Tips for Academy </big></strong>
 - Sharing my tips & tricks for the academic career.
-For example, how to make "version control" clever in the case of you are not familiar with git etc 👉 check [link](https://github.com/AnaHill/Tips-for-Academy)
+For example, how to make "version control" clever in the case of you are not familiar with git etc. 👉 check more [**here**](https://github.com/AnaHill/Tips-for-Academy)

 <strong><big> How to write scientific papers </big></strong>
-- A follow-up to my [Write LaTeX Documents using Word](https://github.com/AnaHill/Write-LaTeX-documents-using-Word) guide, this post explores how you can leverage **VS Code, Markdown, Pandoc, LaTeX, and BibTeX** to efficiently format and publish high-quality (scientific) papers <span style="color:red"> link coming soon(ish)</span>
+- A follow-up to my [**Write LaTeX Documents using Word**](https://github.com/AnaHill/Write-LaTeX-documents-using-Word) guide, this post explores how you can leverage **VS Code, Markdown, Pandoc, LaTeX, and BibTeX** to efficiently format and publish high-quality (scientific) papers, with the combination of Markdown and LaTeX
+(<span style="color:red"> link coming soon(ish)</span>)
 - **P.S.** 🚀 *Effortless writing not guaranteed—but at least the workflow is smooth(er)!* 🤓

 <strong><big> How to set up Python environments for data projects </big></strong>
-- My proposal how to set up Python environment for (hobby) data projects by combining  **Miniconda, pip, VS Code,...** 👉 check [link](https://github.com/AnaHill/How-to-set-up-Python-environments-for-data-projects)
+- My proposal how to set up Python environment for (hobby) data projects by combining  **Miniconda, pip, VS Code,...** 👉 more [**here**](https://github.com/AnaHill/How-to-set-up-Python-environments-for-data-projects)

 <!-- ### Part-Time Researcher  / Visiting Scholar ### -->